jonathanpaulson/mobiusfront_cribbage/README.md

-Uses dynamic programming to get the best possible score for any deal.
+Uses dynamic programming to figure out the best way to play out each game.

 # Usage
 Manually create an input file input.txt with the four card piles (listed in order from top to bottom).